fdivitto/sbus/README.md

 ===== Additional Notes =====

 Thank you to fdivitto.
-You're work is awesome!
+Your work is awesome!

 Supported Pins
 For unlisted boards,